mlswg/mls-protocol/draft-ietf-mls-protocol.md

 primitives, defined by the ciphersuite in use:

 * A Diffie-Hellman finite-field group or elliptic curve
-* A Derive-Key-Pair function that produces a key pair from an octet string
+* A Key Derivation Function (KDF)
-* A hash function
+* A Derive-Public-Key function that produces a public key from a private key

 A ratchet tree is a left-balanced binary tree, in which each node contains up to three values: